Meiosis: Nondisjunction

+Errors during meiosis, particularly nondisjunction, can result in gametes with an abnormal number of chromosomes, potentially leading to chromosomal disorders.

 The normal separation of chromosomes in meiosis I or sister chromatids in meiosis II is termed disjunction.
 When the segregation is not normal, it is called nondisjunction.
 This results in the production of gametes which have either too many or too few of a particular chromosome, and is a common mechanism for trisomy or monosomy.
 Nondisjunction can occur in the meiosis I or meiosis II, phases of cellular reproduction, or during mitosis.

 Most monosomic and trisomic human embryos are not viable, but some aneuploidies can be tolerated, such as trisomy for the smallest chromosome, chromosome 21.
 Phenotypes of these aneuploidies range from severe developmental disorders to asymptomatic.
 Medical conditions include but are not limited to: